Route 84: Barnet Station Road, 17-22 January

 The closure of Hadley Green Road, due to sewer works, is leading to exceptionally high volumes of traffic through Barnet during rush hours.
 This is causing extensive peak hour delays affecting buses on route 84.
 Our staff are doing their best to minimise the impact of these delays and we are providing extra resources at these times, subject to availability.

-The work was originally expected to be completed in November but was extended to December due to unexpected issues and now appears to have been extended further.
+The work was originally expected to be completed in November but was extended to December due to unexpected issues and now appears to have been extended further, potentially through February.

 In order to maintain as close to our scheduled timings as possible, it may be necessary to divert some buses away from the affected area, especially at peak times.
 The diversionary route will be via St Albans Road and Dancers Hill Road.
 Buses from Barnet towards Potters Bar, when on diversion, will serve Bus Stop B, not Stop A, in Barnet High Street and will not serve the stops in Barnet Road between St Albans Road and the Duke of York.